Roman Catholic

 Accused of hiding church bells Germans ordered to be handed in and melted for weaponry production.

-Taken to Zakopane prison and from there to Montelupich Str. prison in Kraków.
+Beaten and taken to Zakopane Palace prison and from there to Montelupich Str. prison in Kraków.

 On 20.07.1943 transported to KL Auschwitz concentration camp.